Foso/KotlinCompilerPluginExample/Readme.md

 > :information_source: Please be aware that the Kotlin Compiler still doesn’t have any stable API and there is no
 > backwards compatibility guaranteed.
 Kotlin versions above 1.8.0 can have a totally different API.

-* Inside the project folder run ` ./gradlew clean kotlin-plugin:publishToMavenLocal build`
+* Inside the project folder run ` ./gradlew clean build`

 The plugin is only active when the build cache is changed.
 This is why you need to run "clean" before building, when you want to see the log output again.

 ### 👷 Project Structure
 *  <kbd>lib</kbd> - A Kotlin Multiplatform project which applies a gradle plugin(compiler.plugin.helloworld) whichs triggers the compiler plugin.
-*  <kbd>kotlin-compiler-plugin</kbd> - This module contains the Kotlin Compiler Plugin
+*  <kbd>compiler-plugin</kbd> - This module contains the Kotlin Compiler Plugin
 *  <kbd>gradle-plugin</kbd> - This module contains the gradle plugin which trigger the compiler plugin
-*

 ## Useful resources
 [The Road to the New Kotlin Compiler](https://www.youtube.com/watch?v=iTdJJq_LyoY)